Food

 Although the origin of the dish is not clear, some believe that foods prepared similarly have been eaten in downtown Tokyo since around the 19th century.

-Varieties of kushiage
+Varieties of kushikatsu

 • Meat